francetr/times-2dfilter/Rapport.md

 ### 1.4.
 Benchmark

-Benchmarks were realized based on time of processing on the same computer.
+Benchmarks for the ImageJ software were realized based on time of processing on the same computer.
 A JavaScript script was implemented to automatize the process.
 First a warmup phase consisting in running 200 times the chosen operation is performed.
 After that the script switch to the testing phase consisting in 200 runs of the  selected.
 This process is used on the same RGB image with a size of *1920\*1200*.
 This image was converted into 32 bits, 16 bits and 8 bits greyscale images and the benchmark was performed on each of these pictures for each filter when it was possible.
 To get more data on other sizes of image, the initial picture was also resized two times.
 This leads to three images sizes : *1920\*1200*, *960\*600* and *512\*320*.
 The results are displayed in the ImageJ log console and saved into a csv file.
 In this case, time processing of Convolve, Mean and Gaussian blur were calculated.
 A R script allows to get a boxplot of the results showing the different quartils and the mean of data for the testing phase.
 The process has been repeated for the alternatives plugins found for the different filters.

+Benchmarks for the Tiny Image ECMAScript Application were also realized based on time of processing, a JavaScript script was also implemented to automatize the process.
+We decided to run the benchmark 20 times for a given image and process, with a warmup phase (runs 10 times) and the benchmark (run 10 times).
+The benchmark correspond of the mean time,in millisecond, to process one operation for a given image.
+Different size of the image are tested (20 sizes different) with an initial size of *360*x*280*, and a proportionnal extansion of the width and height by adding 108 pixels, until the size reach *2160*x*1680*.
+We repeat the benchmark for the three types of image (uint8, uint16 and float32) and the three operations implemented (convolve, meanand Gaussian Blur).
+The results will be stored as a csv file that can be download by click on the html page.

 Benchmarking in JavaScript is really complicated since the results are very variable and that they depend a lot on the state of the computer used for the test.
 Moreover, implementing a good benchmark implies a deep understanding of the execution processes and the interpreter.
 Thus the results obtained by our method have to be taken with care and as informative.